The spectra of Banach algebras of holomorphic functions on polydisk type domains: Introduction

 Let us describe the contents of the paper: Section \ref{Background} is devoted to basic materials and the definition of certain polydisk type domains $\D_X (\bm{r})$, which are of our interest.
-In Section \ref{sec:isometric_isomorphism}, We prove that the Banach algebra $\Ho^\infty (\D_X (\bm{r}))$ of all bounded holomorphic functions on $\D_X (\bm{r})$ (endowed with the supremum norm on $\D_X (\bm{r})$) is isometrically isomorphic to $\Ho^\infty (B_{c_0})$ as algebras under some assumption on $\bm{r}$, which generalizes the result in \cite{CG}.
+In Section \ref{sec:isometric_isomorphism}, we prove that the Banach algebra $\Ho^\infty (\D_X (\bm{r}))$ of all bounded holomorphic functions on $\D_X (\bm{r})$ (endowed with the supremum norm on $\D_X (\bm{r})$) is isometrically isomorphic to $\Ho^\infty (B_{c_0})$ as algebras under some assumption on $\bm{r}$, which generalizes the result in \cite{CG}.
 As all the algebras $\Ho^\infty (\D_X (\bm{r}))$ are isometrically isomorphic, without loss of generality, we may fix the sequence $\bm{r}$ to be $(1,1,\ldots)$ and denote the corresponding domain by $\D_X$ in the following sections.
 As we commented above, in Section \ref{sec:fiber}, we study the structure of the spectrum $\M (\Ho^\infty (\D_X))$ by applying that of the spectrum $\M (\Ho^\infty (B_{c_0}))$ through the transpose of the above isometric isomorphism.
-Next, in Section \ref{sec:cluster}, we consider the notion of a cluster set of elements in $ \Ho^\infty (\D_X)$, and examine its relation with that in $\Ho^\infty (B_{c_0})$.
+Moreover, we consider the notion of a cluster set of elements in $ \Ho^\infty (\D_X)$, and examine its relation with that in $\Ho^\infty (B_{c_0})$.
 Using this relation, we prove that the corresponding Cluster Value Theorem holds for $\Ho^\infty (\D_X)$.
-In Section \ref{sec:Gleason}, we focus on studying the Gleason parts of $\M (\Ho^\infty (\D_X))$ by translating Gleason parts of $\M (\Ho^\infty (B_{c_0}))$ or $\M (\A_u (B_{c_0}))$ into our case.